List of Rehabs in Michigan

 - Refer them to local resources through addicted.org or the Michigan Department of Health & Human Services.

 - Be aware of overdose risks—resources available through the Michigan Overdose Data Action.

 - Assessment and screening are vital tools.
 Screening tools are available through the Department of Health and Human Services.

-- Consider a family intervention and hiring a professional interventionist.
+- Consider a family intervention and hire a professional interventionist.

 - Avoid enabling the individual addicted to drugs or alcohol

 We believe that as far as drug and alcohol abuse treatment goes, long-term programs are the most effective approach – here are a few reasons why: